 Appendix 10: Key Meeting Info

+Sections 2-6 feature each of the five categories of recommendations the WG bucketed ideas into: Compensation, Competency Building, Recruitment & Retention, Facilitation, and Restructuring CAEECC.
+There is overlap between categories, which is noted throughout this report.

-Non-consensus recommendations are clearly noted as such in this section.
+Non-consensus recommendations are clearly noted as such in each section where there was non-consensus.

-Although listed separately in the Prospectus charge and key scope questions, Membership Composition (Composition) and Diversity, Equity & Inclusion (DEI) recommendations are integrated in this report because the WG decided (at the 2nd WG meeting) that Composition recommendations would be made for the purpose of supporting the DEI recommendations.
+Although listed separately in the Prospectus, Membership Composition (Composition) and Diversity, Equity & Inclusion (DEI) recommendations are integrated in this report because the WG decided (at the 2nd WG meeting) that Composition recommendations would be made for the purpose of supporting the DEI recommendations.

+Note that Appendix 7 provides a living definition of Diversity as well as a living DEI glossary, which the WG suggests CAEECC consider adopting and revisiting on a regular basis (i.e., to update as appropriate and ensure they’re informing CAEECC’s scope and commitment).

 1.7 Relevant CAEECC Working Groups